Neural Physics: Using AI Libraries to Develop Physics-Based Solvers for Incompressible Computational Fluid Dynamics: Results

 \subsection{Burgers equation}

-For a domain measuring 300~by 300 with the origin at the centre of this, we validate the CNN which has been initialised in such a way that it can solve the Burgers equation on different grids and compare the results with a PDE solver.
-The results from the CNN and the traditional PDE solver were found to be identical up to round-off errors.
+For a domain measuring 300~by 300 with the origin at the centre of this, we validate the CNN which has been initialised in such a way that it can solve the Burgers equation and compare the results with a traditionally coded PDE solver.
+The results from the CNN and the PDE solver were found to be identical up to round-off errors.
 Subsequently, two tests were performed.
 The first with a $v$ velocity component of zero (which remains at zero throughout) and a $u$ velocity component that is initialised using the Gaussian distribution, (see the first term in Equation~\eqref{Gaussian_distribution_T}).
-The finite difference cell sizes in the increasing $x$ and $y$ directions are constant at $\Delta x=\Delta y=1$.
-For the first example, the Gaussian distribution is centred at $(x_0,y_0)=(-100,0)$ with a width defined by $\gamma=15$.
-For the second example, the Gaussian (associated with $u^0(x,y)$ and $v^0(x,y)$) is centred at $(x_0,y_0)=(0,0)$ with a width of $\gamma=\SI{40}{m}$.
+The nodal spacing in the $x$ and $y$ directions is constant at $\Delta x=\Delta y=1$.
+The Gaussian distribution is centred at $(x_0,y_0)=(-100,0)$ with a width defined by $\gamma=15$.
+For the second example, the same domain is used with non-zero initial conditions for both the two velocity components.
+The Gaussian (associated with $u^0(x,y)$ and $v^0(x,y)$) is centred at $(x_0,y_0)=(0,0)$ with a width of $\gamma=\SI{40}{m}$ (see first term of Equation~\eqref{Gaussian_distribution_T}) and multiplied by $\frac{1}{\sqrt{2}}$.
 In these examples, the viscosity, absorption and source terms of the Burgers equation are set to zero.
-We run both simulations with central differencing in space for diffusion and a predictor-corrector time discretisation scheme.
-First-order upwind differencing and central differencing schemes in space are used for the advection.
+A predictor-corrector scheme with second-order accuracy is used in time, with central differencing in space for the diffusion term.
+In one simulation, first-order upwind differencing is used in space for the advection and in a second simulation, a central difference scheme is used.
 The Courant number is set to be $C=0.1$ using $\Delta t=0.1$.
-To solve the Burgers equation, the discretisation schemes are coded as proposed, by initialising the weights of the kernel of a convolutional layer, but also by modifying the activation function so it is able to capture the non-linearity of the Burgers equation, see Section~\ref{method-burgers}.
+To solve the Burgers equation, the discretisation schemes are coded as proposed, by initialising the weights of the filter of a convolutional layer.
 The results can be seen in Figure~\ref{fig:burgers_equation}.
 We see that the method resolves the non-linearity of Burgers equation resulting in the expected shock formation.
+This happens very quickly during the simulation and all the plots shown in Figure~\ref{fig:burgers_equation} show a sharp front.
+No oscillations are observed, despite the abruptness of the sharp front, because of the use of first-order upwind differencing of the advection term.